Healthy Anytime Zucchini Muffins

 Whole wheat flour always makes a more dense product so if you’re not into it, you can absolutely use all all-purpose flour.
 Alternatively, you could use a gluten-free all-purpose flour if you want to avoid gluten.
 I love adding in oats so just make sure to use the whole, rolled oats instead of the more dense steel-cut or more wimpy instant kind.

 A teaspoon of cinnamon is about perfect for this recipe.
-It it seems too strong for you, feel free to cut it back to 1/2 or 3/4 teaspoon.
+If it seems too strong for you, feel free to cut it back to 1/2 or 3/4 teaspoon.
 You could also get creative and add in some clove, nutmeg or ginger as well.
-When you add these spices in, you just add more flavor and antioxidants so it’s a really fun thing to experiment with.
+When you add these spices in, you just add more flavor and antioxidants, so it’s a really fun thing to experiment with.

 Zucchini

-Finally, the zucchini – the star of the show in these Healthy Anytime Zucchini Muffins – has a few considerations.
+Finally, the zucchini – the star of the show in these vegan zucchini muffins – has a few considerations.
 I used two smallish sized veggies.
 You could use just one large zucchini if that’s what you have.
 What you’re aiming for is about 1 1/2-2 cups of shredded zucchini.
 Once it’s shredded, it’s quite wet so you want to take some paper towels and pat it dry so that the muffins aren’t too moist.
 It’s really fun because the shredded zucchini also creates a great texture and fun color in the muffins.
 It’s so mild-flavored, you won’t even notice it’s a veggie in your muffins!

 I’ve got other healthy muffin recipes up on the blog if you need more ideas.
 These cranberry zucchini morning muffins are so delicious.
 I’ve got gluten-free pumpkin chocolate chip muffins and high protein honey-nut yogurt muffins as well.